 In cases of long-term absence, we may seek to agree a return-to-work programme, possibly on a phased basis.

-In cases of short-term, intermittent absence, we may set a target for improved attendance within a certain timescale.
+In cases of short-term, intermittent absence (without proper justification), we may set a target for improved attendance within a certain timescale.

-If, after a reasonable time, you have not been able to return to work or if your attendance has not improved within the agreed timescale, we will hold a further meeting or meetings.
+If, after a reasonable time, you have not been able to return to work or if your attendance has not improved within the agreed timescale (without proper justification), we will hold a further meeting or meetings.
+Again, you are invited to bring a support person with you to these meetings.
 We will seek to establish whether the situation is likely to change, and may consider redeployment opportunities at that stage.
 If it is considered unlikely that you will return to work or that your attendance will improve within a short time, we may give you a written warning that you are at risk of dismissal.
 We may also set a further date for review.

 Where you have been warned that you are at risk of dismissal, and the situation has not changed significantly, we will hold a meeting to consider the possible termination of your employment.
 Before we make a decision, we will consider any matters you wish to raise and whether there have been any changes since the last meeting.